 Transgender and gender-diverse children and adolescents experience a unique health burden, particularly related to their mental health.^{24,27} The mental health of transgender and gender-diverse young people is often hampered as a result of diminished social support, heightened stigma and discrimination.25 More than half of the transgender and gender-diverse children and adolescents in this study had at least one psychiatric diagnosis, highlighting the unique mental health burden of these young people.
-Previous studies have reported poor mental health outcomes and the presence of a psychiatric diagnosis for transgender and gender-diverse young people.
-27,30,31 The mental health burden of transgender and gender-diverse children and adolescents indicates the need for more gender-affirming medical and mental health interventions to assist in the unique mental health challenges experienced by these young people.
+Previous studies have reported poor mental health outcomes and the presence of a psychiatric diagnosis for transgender and gender-diverse young people.^{27,30,31} The mental health burden of transgender and gender-diverse children and adolescents indicates the need for more gender-affirming medical and mental health interventions to assist in the unique mental health challenges experienced by these young people.

-In this study, transgender and gender-diverse children and adolescents initially accessed the GIDS because of gender dysphoria; upon further investigation and screening, many of the participants also received a new diagnosis of autism spectrum disorder.
-Previous studies have reported heightened autistic traits in transgender and gender-diverse young people, 32,33 which has clinical implications for mental healthcare that is gender-affirming and adequate to the neurodiverse needs of trans- and gender-diverse young people.
-Additional mental health concerns seen in this study
+In this study, transgender and gender-diverse children and adolescents initially accessed the GIDS because of gender dysphoria; upon further investigation and screening, many of the participants also received a new diagnosis for autism spectrum disorder.
+Previous studies have reported heightened autistic traits in transgender and gender-diverse young people,^{32,33} which has clinical implications for mental healthcare that is gender-affirming and adequate to the neurodiverse needs of trans- and gender-diverse young people.
+Additional mental health concerns seen in this study and reported by Tordoff et al.27 include self-harm, suicidality, anxiety and depression.
+These mental health concerns highlight the unique mental health burden of transgender and gender-diverse children and adolescents who are often underserved in terms of mental and physical health as well as underresearched.